Skip Navigation

 • Baseline survey of high school sophomores, in spring term, 2002.

-• Cognitive tests in reading and mathematics.
+• Cognitive tests administered in reading and mathematics.

 • Questionnaires administered to parents, math and English teachers, school principals, and heads of the school library media center.